aeither/UniFolio/README.md

 ---

-**Built with ❤️ for the cross-chain ecosystem**
+**Built with ❤️ for the cross-chain DeFi ecosystem**

-*UniFolio - Making cross-chain bridging simple, fast, and cost-effective.*
+*UniFolio - Making cross-chain bridging and DeFi farming simple, fast, and profitable.*